Structural Complexity of One-Dimensional Random Geometric Graphs: Structures of

 \subsection{Ordered Graphs and Structures}

-\begin{lemma} Any isomorphism $\pi$ between two connected ordered graphs in $\hat{\mathcal{G}}_{n,r}$ is either the identity $\pi(i)=i$, for all $i\in V$, or the ``backward identity'' $\pi(i)=n-i+1$, for all $i\in V$. \end{lemma} \begin{IEEEproof} Let $G$ and $G'$ be two outcomes of $\hat G_{n,r}$ that are connected and isomorphic.
+\begin{lemma} If two different, connected ordered graphs in $\hat{\mathcal{G}}_{n,r}$ are isomorphic, then the ``backward identity'' $\pi(i)=n-i+1$, for all $i\in V$, must be an isomorphism between the two ordered graphs. \end{lemma} \begin{IEEEproof} Let $G$ and $G'$ be two connected ordered graphs in $\hat G_{n,r}$, and assume they are different ($G\neq G'$) and isomorphic ($G\simeq G'$).
 We consider their maximal-clique representations $G \equiv \{[a_1:b_1],\ldots,[a_k:b_k]\}$ and $G' \equiv \{[a'_1:b'_1],\ldots,[a'_{k'}:b'_{k'}]\}$, where the end-nodes satisfy the conditions~\eqref{eq:cond_max_cliques} with the stronger restriction that the strict inequalities $a_{i+1}<b_i+1$ and $a'_{j+1}<b'_j+1$ must hold, because the graphs are connected and therefore consecutive maximal cliques must overlap.
-Note that the isomorphism $\pi$ maps each maximal clique of $G$ onto a unique maximal clique of $G'$.
+Note that any isomorphism maps each maximal clique of $G$ onto a unique maximal clique of $G'$.
 Therefore, the two graphs have the same number of maximal cliques, i.e., $k'=k$.
-Moreover, since consecutive maximal cliques are overlapping, any two successive maximal cliques of $G$ are mapped by $\pi$ onto two consecutive maximal cliques of $G'$.
-In particular, noting that the first (i.e., leftmost) maximal clique $[1:b_1]$ of $G$ does not have a preceding maximal clique, it follows that $[1:b_1]$ is mapped onto either $[1:b_1']$, in which case $b_1'=b_1$ and $\pi(i)=i$, $i=1,\ldots,b_1$, or $[a_k',n]$, in which case $a_k' = n - b_1 + 1$ and $\pi(i) = n - i +1$, $i=1,\ldots,b_1$.
-Then, by considering all the maximal cliques in succession, it results that $\pi$ can only be the identity or the backward identity. \end{IEEEproof}
+Moreover, since consecutive maximal cliques are overlapping, any two successive maximal cliques of $G$ are mapped by any isomorphism onto two consecutive maximal cliques of $G'$.
+In particular, noting that the first (i.e., leftmost) maximal clique $[1:b_1]$ of $G$ does not have a preceding maximal clique, it follows that $[1:b_1]$ is mapped onto either $[1:b_1']$, in which case $b_1'=b_1$ and there exists an isomorphism $\pi$ that satisfies $\pi(i)=i$, $i=1,\ldots,b_1$, or $[a_k',n]$, in which case $a_k' = n - b_1 + 1$ and there exists an isomorphism $\pi$ that satisfies $\pi(i) = n - i +1$, $i=1,\ldots,b_1$.
+Then, by considering all the maximal cliques in succession and that $G\neq G'$ by assumption, it results that the backward identity is an isomorphism between the two graphs. \end{IEEEproof}

 \begin{proposition} The connected graphs in $\mathcal{G}_{n,r}$ that have the same structure have corresponding ordered graphs that are identical up to left-right reversal. \end{proposition} \begin{IEEEproof} The result follows from Lemma~\ref{lemma:OG_G_iso} and Lemma~\ref{lemma:OG_iso}, together with the fact that composition of isomorphisms is an isomorphism. \end{IEEEproof}